Child & Language Development

 -

-How to make sure that Jo is continuing to reach social milestones with peers who don't sign.
+How to ensure that Jo continues to reach social milestones with peers who don't sign?

 -